rileytinianov/rileytinianov.github.io/_projects/Delta Robot/index.md

 ---

 ## Manufacturing
 The robot is made primarily of PLA and acrylic, which were 3D-printed and laser cut respectively.
 All universal joints hinge on wooden dowel axles, which were sawed and lathed to ensure proper fit.
-The metal components were ordered directly from McMaster Carr.
+Any steel components were ordered directly from McMaster Carr and modified in-house.
 GD&T specifications were followed to ensure proper hole sizes and interference fits.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/3D parts.png" height="300" alt="Hub1">